quentin-duchemin/MRF-CRBLoss/docs/source/index.rst

 * Train your own neural network
+* Study easily the training process with a interactive visualization tool
-* Evaluate the performance of the network and testing data
+* Evaluate and visualize the performance of the network on testing data
-* Tools to add new features to our project
+* Estime the parameter on invivo data

+Last but not least, we put a lot of effort to make our code maintainable, namely

+* Extensible: You can easily **add** new behaviors.
+* Flexible: You can easily **modify** existing behaviors.

 If you find a model useful for your research, please consider citing our publication.

 .. raw:: html